tauweb/fastorder.ocmod/README.md

     Now mail message use own templete (catalog/view/theme/default/template/mail/fastorder_mail_msg.tpl), where you can set your own beautifull message template and styles :)

 1.2.2: Fix error $subject variable in mail template not found (found in log if errors is off)
     Small styles edit

-1.3: Partially rewritten modifier core;

-    It works with the latest versions of ocStore!;
-    Fixed the cause clog up logs (product_id);
-    Fixed display of quotes in the title of the goods; Removed the cancel button from the form, which makes it more compact.
-    Removed the inscription form of a cap on the use of the rules;
-    Ability to specify the number of ordered goods;
-    Added information on the number of ordered goods and recalculation of the total price in the postal letter template;
-    Now item in the letter as a link, now you quickly understand exactly what the customer ordered goods;
-    Mail client is now a link (mailto) letter in the mail;
-    Now the letters are sent as an additional e-mail addresses listed in the admin panel (System-> Settings-> Shop-> Pochta-> Advanced warning addresses);
-    Added information about the product (phone and e-mail) under the data for the order in the letter;
-    Price is now changing with the change of currency and translated at the exchange rate;
-    Now take into account the price discount;
-    Required fields are now just a phone;
-    Automatically fill in all form fields with data from the user account, if it has been authorized on the site;
-    Preparing a paid version, which will generate and add to your admin area.
-Alas, the version will be paid.
-    Work is in progress. :)